Blueforcer/awtrix3/README.md

 # Support
 If you want to support my work, I really appreciate your donation!
-All of the money will be allocated towards purchasing new hardware for testing purposes, software licenses, server costs, and a significant portion will also be set aside for dinners and trips with my wife and kids so that they can continue to endure the many hours I spend programming :)
+All the money will be allocated towards purchasing new hardware for testing purposes, software licenses, server costs, and a significant portion will also be set aside for dinners and trips with my wife and kids so that they can continue to endure the many hours I spend programming :)

 https://github.com/sponsors/Blueforcer
 https://www.buymeacoffee.com/blueforcer